JeremyRand/namecoin.org/_posts/2020-08-28-porting-namecoin-in-tor-browser-to-windows.md

 > yet, in which case Tor will detach the stream from its current circuit
 > before proceeding with the new attach request.}

-Well that certainly explains what was happening.
+This certainly explained what had been happening.
-Tor was opening a stream to bootstrap, and (depending on exact timing) StemNS was trying to attach it again, which caused the stream to be detached, thus killing the bootstrap.
+Tor was opening a stream to bootstrap (attaching the stream to a circuit in the process), and (depending on exact timing) StemNS was trying to attach it a 2nd time, which caused the stream to be detached, thus killing the bootstrap.

 At this point, I decided to ask the Tor developers whether this was a bug in the spec or the C implementation.
 Roger Dingledine pointed me to the exact C code that handled this, which indicated exactly how StemNS could detect this case and handle it properly.